 Some lenders may require classes, workshops, or other training as part of the application process.
-Others offer these programs but may not require them to disperse funding.
-This training offers great opportunities for startups and small businesses and should be taken advantage of whenever possible.
+Others offer these programs but may not require them before disbursing funding.
+This training provides great opportunities for startups and small businesses and should be taken advantage of whenever possible.

 If a Microloan isn’t the best fit, there are different types of small business loans that could be a more suitable choice.

 The Bottom Line On SBA Microloans

 SBA Microloans can provide the capital that startups and small businesses need to grow.
 Competitive interest rates and low repayment terms make this an appealing funding option for any business that meets all requirements.